ninfo-py/ninfo/docs/pres.md

 - Caching the results
 - Formatting the output

-# Plugin class and Meta Data
+# Plugin class and Metadata

 ~~~~~~~~~~~~~~~~~~ {.python}